Member Organizations

 Professional Accountancy Organizations

-The CPA Canada represents the CPA profession nationally, with international chapters in Asia and the Caribbean.
-The CPA Canada contributes to national and international accounting standard setting, and serves as an advocate before legislative bodies and public interest groups.
-The CPA Canada sets educational standards, provides educational guidance materials to its members, develops the Common Final Examination, and promotes the monitoring and enforcement of compliance with the profession’s technical and ethical standards amongst its members.
+The CPA Canada enhances the Canadian CPA profession's influence, relevance and value by acting in the public interest, supporting its members, and contributing to economic and social development.
+The CPA Canada represents the CPA profession nationally, with international chapters in the Caribbean.
+The CPA Canada contributes to national and international accounting standard-setting and advocates before legislative bodies and public interest groups.
+The CPA Canada develops education materials for the provincial accounting bodies, provides educational guidance materials to its members, develops the Common Final Examination, and promotes the monitoring and enforcement of compliance with the profession's technical and ethical standards amongst its members.

 Adoption of International Standards